junxit/us-congress-bills-115/metadata.md

 - 2018-05-09 — Committee on Energy and Natural Resources.
 Reported by Senator Murkowski without amendment.
 With written report No. 115-242.
 - 2018-05-09 — Committee on Energy and Natural Resources.
 Reported by Senator Murkowski without amendment.
 With written report No. 115-242.
 - 2018-05-09 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 405.
+- 2018-07-23 — Amendment SA 3403 agreed to in Senate by Unanimous Consent.
+- 2018-07-23 — Amendment SA 3403 proposed by Senator Murkowski. (consideration: CR S5219; text: CR S5219) To strike the provisions relating to nuclear energy innovation capabilities.
+- 2018-07-23 — Measure laid before Senate by unanimous consent. (consideration: CR S5219)
+- 2018-07-23 — Passed Senate with an amendment by Voice Vote.
+- 2018-07-23 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.
+- 2018-07-23 — Senate amendment agreed to: Amendment SA 3403 agreed to in Senate by Unanimous Consent.
+- 2018-07-23 — Senate amendment proposed (on the floor): Amendment SA 3403 proposed by Senator Murkowski.(consideration: CR S5219; text: CR S5219)
+- 2018-07-23 — Senate amendment submitted